zjmdriggs/Fygor.github.io/README.md

 # My Site #

 A website I am making for my honors class here at UC.
-Eveuntally it will be made live and have an active link.
+Eventually it will be made live and have an active link.

 ### Copyright ###